 If you are applying to another SUNY or a non SUNY program, once you have been accepted, don't forget to complete online application to let us know about where you are going.
 This is important because we need to register you as a education abroad student.

-Study music and dance in Ghana, learn Arabic in Morocco or spend your summer immersed in Spanish culture in Madrid.
+Learn Arabic in Morocco, study human rights in Argentina, or spend your summer immersed in Spanish culture in Madrid.
 Binghamton education-abroad programs have been designed to create close connections to the academic disciplines on campus while offering you a variety of locations and program formats from which to choose.

 For detailed information about all Binghamton programs: follow this link!

-Participants of Binghamton programs remain registered at Binghamton under a general study abroad rubric.
+Participants of Binghamton programs remain registered at Binghamton under a generic study abroad placeholder credit.
 Students receive Binghamton University credit for the courses taken abroad, and courses and grades appear on the Binghamton transcript and are factored into your GPA; major and minor credit is approved by the appropriate department.
 Financial Aid is applicable to Binghamton University programs, and students are guaranteed on-campus housing upon their return from study abroad.

 Exchange programs are a type of study-abroad program - Binghamton sponsors several exchange programs and there are more exchange programs available within the SUNY system.
 An exchange program is a reciprocal agreement between two institutions.
 On an exchange program, students from each university study at the other university, maintaining a one-to-one ratio.
 For many of our programs, we send students as both exchange and study abroad.
 We fill the exchange spaces, and then the remaining students attend as education-abroad students.
 There is no practical difference in how study abroad and exchange students are treated at the foreign university: both are integrated fully into the university community.
 However, there is a cost difference: exchange students only pay SUNY tuition, while education-abroad students are responsible for the full foreign university tuition.